cmcknight/pheonic-site/src/blog/2020/getting-started-with-eleventy-part-3.md

 title: Blog
 article_title: First Post
 layout: post.njk
-permalink: /blog/(( article_title | slug ))/
+permalink: /blog/(( article_title | slugify ))/
 ---
 ```

-We are generating the permalink by passing the article title through a filter named _slug_ that converts all of the letters to lower case and converts spaces to dashes (-).
+We are generating the permalink by passing the article title through a filter named _slugify_ that converts all of the letters to lower case and converts spaces to dashes (-).
 Given the article title above, the permalink would become: _/blog/first-post/_.

 Blog posts also require a date so that the reader has some indication of when the post was created.
 The date is also needed for the blogrolls so that the posts can be sorted in reverse order to display the most recent post first.
 Let's add the date item to the frontmatter.